 Take your pick of a variety of interesting food from fish tacos to gourmet seafood dishes.
 Chefs prepare creative entréare a delight to your taste buds.
 Try drunken shrimp and finish with fried ice cream.
 There is a variety of night life activities for all ages from light jazz to disco and rap.

-Rocky Point is a free port and has easy entry into Mexico with no special visitors permit.
-The US border patrol will require a valid passport beginning January 1, 2008 to return to the United States.
+Rocky Point is a free port and has easy entry into Mexico with no such special visitors permit.
+The US border patrol cheap jerseys will require a valid passport beginning January 1, 2008 to return to the United States.

 Property investment is a big plus for a second home, a vacation rental or a family get-away.
 A new International Airport just opened and a transcontinental coastal highway from San Luis to Hermosillo will be completed on 2008.
 Investments will just keep growing as property values rise.

-If you’re looking for a relaxing and fun Holiday vacation spot—or for a place to invest consider Rocky Point, México you will be glad you did.
+If you’re looking for a relaxing and fun Holiday vacation spot—or for a place to invest consider Rocky Point, México you will be cheap jordan glad you did.